 At times, depending on the situation of the patients, a combination of the above therapies can be used.
 The Electroejaculation along with sperm injection has shown to yield success in patients with SCI.

 Anejaculation is one of the most difficult ejaculatory disorders to diagnose as it is often confused with RE (retrograde ejaculation) or low seminal output is misinterpreted as AE.
-For managing AE, a proper diagnosis is equally important as much as the treatment.
+For managing AE, a proper diagnosis is equally important as the treatment.

 Men who cannot ejaculate need not despair.
 AE can be reversed in many cases by various techniques and drugs.
-Although anejaculation is caused by different factors, but doctors have several solutions to the condition.
+Although anejaculation is caused by different factors, doctors have several solutions to the condition.
 When AE cannot be reversed, medical intervention in the form of vibrator stimulation or Electroejaculation is necessary to retrieve seminal fluid for artificial insemination and the success rate for such methods is high.
-In most of the men with anejaculation, counseling and sex therapy has shown positive results.
+In most of the men with anejaculation, counseling and sex therapy have shown positive results.